uandrae/Tactus-test-runner/README.md

 Here we define the config settings per case.

-- start sets days backwards from today for general.times.start
 - base gives the config to start from
 - host defines the forcing run for a target run
-- extra is extra config files to add
+- extra is extra config files to add for this specific case
 - case.X.modifs.Y allows to modify abitrary config settings for this case only

 ```